 Because the MAcc program is open to all majors, the program is split into two separate tracks:

-Accounting Undergraduates: In this track, you will complete a minimum of 30 credit hours, including three required accounting courses and 12 semester credits.
-The remaining 18 credits are elective courses.
+In this track, you will complete a minimum of 30 credit hours, including seven required accounting courses for 14 semester credits.
+The remaining 16 credits are elective courses.
 Students typically complete this track in two semesters.
 Finance majors may also apply for this sequence.

-Non-Accounting Undergraduates: For non-accounting majors, you will complete a maximum of 46 credits, which includes eight required courses for 28 semester credits.
-The remaining 18 credits are elective courses.
+For non-accounting majors, you will complete a maximum of 44 credits, which includes eleven required courses for 28 semester credits.
+The remaining 16 credits are elective courses.
 Students typically complete this sequence in three or four semesters.

 The flexibility offered by the Carlson School allows students to map degree paths that are as individual as they are.
 While you are encouraged to structure the program to suit your needs, these are examples of common pathways MAcc students choose: